kingsawyer/wumpus/README.md

 Play interactively or build your own program to hunt the wumpus.

 # Play a game
 Download and run wumpus_interactive.py (you will also need to download standard.txt to get the standard map).
 This will let you play the classic game on the standard map.
 Here are the instructions taken from the BASIC source code.
-The original BASIC source code is also in the repo if you want to take a look (It's amazing how small it is!)
+The original BASIC source code is also in the repo if you want to take a look or run the original code.
+It's amazing how small it is!
+It's in wumpus.basic

        WELCOME TO 'HUNT THE WUMPUS'